 Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Mrs. Jessica Crossley or in her absence Mrs. Jennifer Harvey, the Deputy Designated Safeguarding Lead.

 For more information of what to do should you be concerned about a child

 Concerns about Staff

 Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
-If the allegation concerns these individuals, you should contact: Mr. Peter Hallam, Principal.
+If the allegation concerns these individuals, you should contact: Mrs Jenny Harvey, Acting Principal.

 Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Local Authority Designated officer (LADO), Nicola Laird 0117 903 7795

-If you have any concerns regarding the safety of the school site, please contact Ms Fiona Mallin, Business Manager.
+If you have any concerns regarding the safety of the school site, please contact Mrs Flavia Sterrett, Operations Manager.

 The governors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
 The designated Safeguarding Academy Councillor (Governor equivalent) at Minerva Primary Academy is Mrs Bridget Suitters.
 All staff are familiar with the government’s guidance for schools.

 We are an equal opportunities employer.
 At least one member of every interview panel has had Safer Recruitment training.
 All offers of employment are subject to a disclosure and barring check (DBS), medical clearance and satisfactory references.